Do you have a bare wall staring back at you, begging for a refresh?

 View into powder room with light coming in through the window, one cluster of olives branches is seen straight ahead to the right of the sink and another cluster is seen reflected in the mirror above the sink

-I love how you see two different cluster as you walk into the powder room!
+I love how you see two different cluster in natural scenes as you walk into the powder room!

 Please consider pinning this.